ringcentral/ringcentral-softphone-ts/README.md

 1. Login to https://service.ringcentral.com
 2. Find the user/extension you want to use
 3. Check the user's "Devices & Numbers"
-4. Find a phone/device that you want to use
-5. if there is none, you need to create one.
-Check steps below for more details
+4. Find a phone/device that you want to use (Phone type **must** be "Existing Phone"), if there is none, you need to create one.
-6. Click the "Set Up and Provision" button
+5. Click the "Set Up and Provision" button
-7. Click the link "Set up manually using SIP"
+6. Click the link "Set up manually using SIP"
-8. You will find "SIP Domain", "Outbound Proxy", "User Name", "Password" and "Authorization ID"
+7. You will find "SIP Domain", "Outbound Proxy", "User Name", "Password" and "Authorization ID"

 Please note that, "SIP Domain" name should come without port number.
 I don't